 It would be super awesome to get everyone from all the departments and all the teams in the room when the decisions are made, but it doesn’t always work out.
 Most important?
 A unified front.
 It is essential to have unity at the top, and that steadfast commitment must be conveyed to everyone who will be involved.
 Things will never get accomplished successfully if the bosses disagree and secretly grouse to their individual teams.
 That creates dissension in the ranks — it’s like the military (or parenting).
 So all the key stakeholders (We know, we broke our own rule there) need to decide on the goal, divide up each respective team’s role to play, create a plan, and implement it.

 Kapost’s 2016 Benchmark report (link above) reveals that the top three marketing priorities for most companies are:

 - Brand awareness

-Those ring true to me and are generally what D Custom seeks to accomplish for our clients and ourselves.
+Those ring true to us and are generally what we seek to accomplish for our clients and ourselves.
 If you have not thought about your priorities, this might be a helpful starting point.
 The question now is: How do you get there?

 Build Your Plan — and Share

 The Kapost study found that 92 percent of companies that ranked as top performers when it comes to content marketing have “a shared editorial calendar for planning marketing initiatives.”
 Sharing information across teams not only creates consistency and eliminates redundancy, it also reinforces the idea that everyone involved is working toward the same goal — they are a team, not many teams competing to be named survivor.
 This should not be a blood sport.
 Kapost found that consistency across content is key to a successful content execution strategy — we would expand that statement to consistency across channels, collateral, and every component of your strategy.
 And the most important metric?
 Content conversions throughout the content experience.
 Some common elements of a successful content execution strategy are: